Here’s a scenario for you: You take care of your aquarium by the book but suddenly there’s a strange black fuzzy growth that’s covering everything.

 However, this was not a permanent solution to my problem.

-BUT if overfeeding your plants with light is the cause of your BBA issue it will work for you.
+In the rare case where overfeeding your planted aquarium with light is the cause of your BBA issue, it will work for you.

 Prevention of outbreaks – How to never get black algae again